codeframework/Docs/WebApi Service Hosting.md

 CODE Framework Services can be hosted in a variety of ways, including WebApi.
 Using WebApi, one typically creates an "ASP.NET App" that contains API Controllers that have methods that are invoked according to certain naming conventions.
 These methods take JSON and URL parameters as input and create JSON as output.
 Using CODE Framework extensions, any service can be hosted using the same mechanism.

+> Note: When creating new applications, we recommend using .NET Core instead of the older style WebApi on the classic/full .NET Framework.
+For more information on .NET Core Service Hosting, see [Understanding Services in .NET Core](Understanding-Services-Core).

-Assuming a service implementation called CustomerService (perhaps based on an ICustomerService contract/interface), one can host the service in a new controller like this:
+Assuming a service implementation called `CustomerService` (perhaps based on an `ICustomerService` contract/interface), one can host the service in a new controller like this:

 ```c#
 public class CustomerController : ServiceHostController<CustomerService>